-Ten years ago, Rachel McAdams’s role as Regina George in Mean Girls brought female bullying to the forefront of social consciousness.
+Over a decade ago, Rachel McAdams’s role as Regina George in Mean Girls brought female bullying to the forefront of social consciousness.
 Mean girls seemed to mostly gossip, backstab and reject others.
-But, according to a new study from the University of Georgia, it is in fact boys who use tactics such as rumours and social exclusion to hurt others more often than their female counterparts.
+But, according to a 2014 study from the University of Georgia, it is in fact boys who use tactics such as rumours and social exclusion to hurt others more often than their female counterparts.
 Mean boys?
 Maybe.

 You use the term relational aggression.
 What are the different types of aggression?

 Physical aggression, that’s hitting, punching, scratching someone.
 Verbal aggression, saying mean things to other people.
 But relational aggression is damaging the relationships among people.
 Damaging the reputation of others.
 It doesn’t have to be directly said to the victim.
 It can be indirect.